skit-ai/speech-to-intent-dataset/datasheet.md

 Q1) For what purpose was the dataset created ?
 Was there a specific task in mind ?
 Was there a specific gap that needed to be filled ?

 Ans.
-This is a dataset for Intent classification from (Indian English) speech, and covers 14 intents drawn from the Banking domain.
-While there are other datasets that have approached this task, here we provide a large enough training dataset (`>650` samples per intent) to train models from scratch.
+This is a dataset for Intent classification from (Indian English) speech, and covers 14 coarse-grained intents from the Banking domain.
+While there are other datasets that have approached this task, here we provide a much largee training dataset (`>650` samples per intent) to train models in an end-to-end fashion.
 We also provide anonymised speaker information to help answer questions around model robustness and bias.

 Q2) Who created the dataset and on behalf of which entity ?